microsoft/powerbi-visuals-utils-dataviewutils/docs/api/data-role-helper.md

 ## getMeasureIndexOfRole

-This function finds the measure by role name and returns an index of it.
+This function finds the measure by role name and returns its index.

 ```typescript
 function getMeasureIndexOfRole(grouped: DataViewValueColumnGroup[], roleName: string): number;